Cornwall Trail Camera Project (2020-2023)

 Where the Wild Things Are: An Inventory and Assessment of Cornwall Wildlife Habitat Connectivity Blocks (2023-2025)

-An inventory of the town’s connecting landscape linkages is now underway!
-A wildlife ecologist will be overseeing the completion of this two-year project.
-Phase I (Fall ’23) entails consolidating existing wildlife data, conducting community interviews and a public presentation, and preparing a preliminary habitat connectivity map.
-In Phase II (’24-Spr ’25), wildlife presence in the identified connectivity blocks will be documented via field cameras, site visits, and tracking.
-In Phase III (Summer ’25), the data gathered will be presented in a Final Report describing Cornwall’s most important habitat areas by vegetation, topography, natural features and wildlife presence.
+Wildlife ecologist, Sophie Mazowita, is overseeing the completion of this two-year project.
+Phase I entailed consolidating existing wildlife data, conducting community interviews and a public presentation, and preparing a preliminary habitat connectivity map.
+In Phase II (Full Year ’24-Spr ’25), we will be documenting wildlife presence in identified connectivity blocks via field cameras, site visits, and tracking.
+In Phase III (Summer ’25), this data will be presented in a Final Report that describes Cornwall’s most important habitat areas by vegetation, topography, natural features and wildlife presence.
 This information will be shared in a public meeting.

 Get Involved!